 Most new smartphones contain electronic magnetometer, gyroscope, and accelerometer chips that, either individually or when combined, provide orientation information about the device.
 These electronic components vary in quality and are subject to a number of limitations.
 For example, magnetometers can be strongly influenced by the magnetized iron, steel or other permanent magnets in the device (the hard iron effect), as well as being influenced by external magnetic material in the natural and built environment.
 Gyroscopes often suffer from gyro-drift - an error caused by the accumulation of the unique bias present in each gyroscope.
-We can counteract these limitations by each gyroscope.
 We can counteract these limitations by attempting to calibrate the sensors, or using a combination of their output data to provide an improved result.